idxteatime/mitrasphere/restricted-stats.md

 | MATK | 21 | 0.235 | 235 |
 | MDEF | 19 | 0.213 | 213 |

-Now we have the correct value for HP as we see in game.
+Now we have the correct value for HP as we see in-game.
 We can go back to Crystal Clod and use the modified formula to make sure we get the right HP as well:

 | stat | base value | percentage | restricted value |
 |---|---|---|---|